Tai Chi Chuan

 Developing sensitivity with demonstration of body structure and stability applied with softness.
 Tai Chi’s major folding points of the body are, two Shoulders, Chest folding back, Abdomen, Rotation of the two hips and the Shoulder folding diagonally forwards.
 These exercises teach flexibility, with the idea of the body being sensitive to forces applied against it.
 The student learns to adjust the body through the core rotational points of the body whilst keeping good alignment.

-Projecting your partner to the matted wall, Aun, is used here to uproot your partner to push them away, this is performed softly.
+Projecting your partner to a matted wall, Aun, is used here to uproot your partner to push them away, this is performed softly, could use other parts of the body, such as should,hip or back.

 Yin Yang Form

-Clearly separates the substantial and unsubstantial, weighting and sifting from one posture to the next.
-The Yin Yang form is a useful way to develop the smooth flowing movements associated with Tai Chi Chuan.
+Clearly separates the substantial and unsubstantial, weighting sifting from one posture to the next.
+The Yin Yang form is a useful way to develop the smooth flowing movements associated with Tai Chi Chuan and define the postures.

-Spiral form teaches how to feed your attack into the opponent or deflect the opponent’s attack aimed at you.
-The spiral form is also known as the opening and closing form, think of it rather like a cone of spiralling force driving inwards or outwards.
+Spiral form teaches how to feed your intent into the opponent or deflect the opponent’s attack aimed at you.
+The spiral form is like a cone of spiralling force driving inwards or outwards, from foot to hand and hand to foot, there are also other uses in the spiral form.

 Joint manipulation, locks and immobilising techniques linked into unbroken flow with a partner.
 Chin Na teaches the student how to apply various holds on the wrist, elbow, and shoulder; these techniques are trained and developed on both sides of the body.
-Once Chi Na has been learnt and the skill level sufficient this is then added to the push hands training, whereas the student learns when to place the manipulation by blending and bending incoming force.
-Chin Na is a responsive defence from various attacks the aim being to neutralise your attackers attack.
+Once Chi Na has been learnt and the skill level sufficient this is then added to the push hands training, whereas the student learns when to place the manipulation by blending and bending to the incoming force.
+Chin Na is a responsive defence to neutralise your attacker.

 Two-person form developing the four corner hands.
-Pull-down, Split, Elbow-stroke and shoulder stroke.
-How these are learning is crucial in understanding its function and usage.
-This form takes the student a little closer to Tai Chi Chuan self-defence.
+Pull-down, Split, Elbow-stroke and shoulder stroke, sometimes refered to as the Great Pull.
+This two person form takes the student a little closer to Tai Chi Chuan self-defence concept.

-Key to unlocking the Tai Chi Chuan form used for self- defence.
-Ideas relating to the form, utilising self-defence concepts with a partner.
-Linked into a continua’s flow, striking, kicking, grapping, pushing, locking and vital point attack all trained.
+Key to unlocking the free style Tai Chi Chuan form, used for self- defence training, utilising self-defence concepts with a training partner, performed in a unbroken flowing freestyle sequence, striking, kicking, grapping, pushing, locking and vital point attack all trained.